plicplocplicploc/esp32_mi_scale_2/README.md

 ## Known problems and to-do
 * Handle all internet calls with a retry mechanism.
 * Add a user weight range in user config and ignore values outside of that range (python side).
-* I haven't touched the `appdaemon` side of things (related to Home Assistant).
-The `garmin_upload` and `appdaemon` should be merged where possible.
+* It seems that sometimes the ESP will blink for success but the data hasn't made it to the MQTT queue.
+Possibly implement a check after the MQTT push.

 ## How to
 * Have a look at `usersettings.h`; some things can also be tweaked in `settings.h` but that shouldn't be necessary.
 * Power on the ESP32 and weigh yourself should just work.
-Just make sure you end up with a stabilised weigh-in (blinking value on scale).
+Just make sure you end up with a stabilised weigh-in including impedance (blinking weight + blinking impedance signal on weighing scale).
 * If the scale needs to be reconfigured (units and time), send a `CONFIG_TRIGGER_STR` message to the `MQTT_SETTINGS_TOPIC` MQTT topic.
 Make sure it is sent as a retained message for the ESP to catch it.
 Step on the scale, power on the ESP, and the scale will be reconfigured.
 No reading will be acquired this time.
 Make sure the scale returns to zero before new weigh-ins.
 ```
 mosquitto_pub -h <host> -p 8884 -t 'scaleSettings' -u <mqtt user> -P '<mqtt password>' -m '1' -r